-NASA faces key engine test of its massive SLS moon rocket
+NASA completes key engine test of its massive SLS moon rocket

 Artemis was a signature effort of the Donald Trump administration, which called for Artemis III to land on the moon by 2024, and one of the few embraced by President Biden’s White House.
 Still, NASA has ordered a comprehensive review of the program, and the 2024 mandate is no longer achievable, officials have said, given the amount of funding Congress has appropriated.

+“Today’s successful SLS test brings us one critical step closer to returning to the moon and, someday, landing humans on Mars,” said Rep. Don Beyer (D-Va.), chairman of the House space subcommittee.
+“After years of development, it’s gratifying to see important and encouraging progress in this key system, which we hope will eventually open opportunities for other scientific missions in addition to NASA’s moon-Mars program.”

-Another problem is the SLS rocket itself.
-The program is beset by cost overruns and schedule delays.
-Earlier this year, the NASA inspector general said that the total cost of the Artemis program through fiscal year 2025 would reach $86 billion, with $27.3 billion for the SLS rocket.
-The powerful rocket has become a symbol of Boeing’s prowess — and problems.
+The SLS program had been beset by cost overruns and schedule delays.
+Earlier this year, the NASA inspector general said the total cost of the Artemis program through fiscal year 2025 would reach $86 billion, with $27.3 billion just for the SLS rocket.

+The powerful rocket, standing 212 feet tall and weighing more than 2.3 million pounds, has become a symbol of Boeing’s prowess — and problems, including the deadly crashes of its 737 Max airliner and the failure of its Starliner spacecraft to reach the International Space Station during a critical test flight more than a year ago.
+A redo of that test is scheduled for this spring.

-The SLS’s core stage stands 212 feet tall and weighs more than 2.3 million pounds.
-In addition to the four RS-25 engines, it will have two solid rocket boosters strapped to the side.
+In addition to the four RS-25 engines, the SLS’s core stage will have two solid rocket boosters strapped to the side.
 The avionics computers have 18 miles of cabling and more than 500 sensors.
-And fully fueling the rocket with 733,000 gallons of supercooled liquid hydrogen and liquid oxygen requires 114 tanker trucks.
+And fully fueling the rocket with the supercooled liquid hydrogen and liquid oxygen requires 114 tanker trucks.

 The RS-25 engines are not new.
 They were repurposed from the space shuttle, and each of the engines mounted to the SLS core stage has flown to space before.
 Combined, the engines served in 21 shuttle missions, including one from 1998.
 Two of the engines were a part of the last space shuttle mission in 2011.
 They have since been updated and reconfigured to work with the SLS.